 Crutchfield Labs Video: Getting Perfect Sound in the Car

-Part 3 of our series: Jeff upgraded his speakers again, ran higher-quality wire, and added a processor to sculpt the sound.
-He had to modify his door a little to get the speakers to fit — but when you want the best, there's no need to let a little modification get in the way.
+In Part 3 of our series: Jeff upgraded his speakers again, ran higher-quality wire, and added a processor to sculpt the sound.
+He had to modify the F-150's door a little to get the speakers to fit — but when you want the best, there's no need to let a little modification get in the way.

 So welcome back to the Crutchfield Labs!
 We're doing our third installment in this big truck build-off.
 The first principle is, when building a system, that the system can only be as good as its weakest link.
 So we knew that the factory head unit had some problems, so we tested that and we proved that the head unit replacement is probably the first, best place to start with the system.

 Secondly, we added a great amplifier.
 Now one of the reasons I chose that Focal FPS-4160 amp, is that's the same amplifier that we use as our reference amplifier in the Lab.
 And in our lab, we do extensive listening to many, many speakers.
 So I'm very familiar with that amplifier.